RExpression confounding R working directory and .kepler folder

 What I currently see happening with this sample workflow:

 -if the R working directories exist, a temporary folder (with timestamp) is created in that folder and the dataframe is serialized there (to be read by the downstream R actor using the information it gets on it's input port).

 when the Actors are disconnected, the second actor annot find the irisdf object because it does not share the same workspace (and never will even if the working dirs were the same).

 - I may have completely misunderstood the issue here - in which case please reopen the bug.

-#3 Updated by Oliver Soong almost 11 years ago
+#3 Updated by Oliver Soong about 11 years ago

 I was under the impression the R working directory (Rwd) was a parameter to set the working directory of the R actor, for whatever reason the user might desire.
 I thought it was a redundant convenience feature just like the --save parameter, as the user could certainly change working directories in the actor, just as the user could save.image().

 It's not clear to me (in the abstract -- I get the technical reasons) why Kepler's ability to pass data between actors should be dependent on the parameterization of those actors.

 All in all, it seems like Kepler already has a place to store temporary stuff (.kepler), R is perfectly capable of accepting full paths to files, workflow execution is not dependent on the user correctly parameterizing the Rwd, and the user is free to muck with the working directory in R (which I just realized will also break workflows).

 From the previous comment, it sounds like the actor functions as designed, so I presume there are other reasons I'm not aware of for having this type of working directory that outweigh the above considerations.
 I'm leaving as resolved.